You’ve got a customer. Now what? The relationship doesn’t end when someone clicks the “buy” button; in fact, it’s really just beginning.

 Training site: If your product is more complex, you can create a membership site to host a series of sequential lessons and courses aimed at bringing your new customers up to speed and using your product or service to its full potential.
 You’ll deliver login credentials to your new customers in an initial welcome email and encourage them to get started.

 One-on-one onboarding call: Ideal for those offering personal or professional services or products with long-term usage, a phone call is a great way to make an initial connection and provide individualized guidance to your new customers based on their needs and interests.
-In your welcome email, you can prompt customers to schedule a call using ONTRAPORT’s calendar integrations, and your team member will receive a task to call the customer at the designated time.
+In your welcome email, you can prompt customers to schedule a call using calendar integrations in your marketing automation software.
 After the call, you can send a summarizing email with details on where they can go for more information.

 Welcome call: A welcome call not only makes new customers feel appreciated, it gives them the opportunity to ask any burning questions about your product or service before diving in.
 This personalized attention starts the relationship on a positive note and might give your customer the extra boost to start using your product or service.